 en el corazón de las políticas europeas

-The EU-ETV Pilot Programme, operating as one of the initiatives under the Eco-Innovation Action Plan of the European Commission, set out to establish the foundations for a true European-level tool supporting and promoting eco-innovation, mainly in highly dynamic and innovative Small and Medium-sized Enterprises (SMEs).
+The EU ETV Programme is one of the initiatives launched under the Eco-Innovation Action Plan of the European Commission.
+It contributes to Circular Economy by promoting the uptake of green technologies.
+The Programme set out to establish the foundations for a true European-level tool supporting and promoting eco-innovation mainly for highly dynamic and innovative Small and Medium-sized Enterprises (SMEs) and start-ups.
 The programme is targeted at environmental technologies whose value cannot be proved through existent standards or certification schemes and whose claims could benefit from a credible verification procedure as a guarantee to investors.
-In a first stage the Pilot Programme is currently running in specific Technology Areas which could then be expanded in the future as the Programme becomes further implemented.
+Following a successful pilot programme, the EU ETV Programme has been renewed and will soon expand to introduce new technology areas and include more Member States.

 Take a look at the technology areas covered and at the eligibility criteria:

-The Pilot Programme is coordinated by a Steering Group including the European Commission and seven Member States.
-Some Member States have also specific ETV schemes working in parallel to the European Initiative in additional Technology Areas.
-The programme is however not restricted to these seven Member States and welcomes technology proposers, verification bodies and/or test bodies from all countries, as long as the requirements set out for ETV are fulfilled, as described in the General Verification Protocol.
-An evaluation of the pilot results after 2-3 years of operations will inform decisions on the way forward for ETV in Europe.
-Should you wish to inquire about the implementation of ETV and accompanying measures in these countries, take a look at the table below for contacts in each participating Member State:
+The Programme is coordinated by a Steering Group including the European Commission and seven Member States.
+Some Member States also have specific ETV schemes working in parallel alongside the European initiative in additional technology areas.
+The EU ETV programme is not restricted to these seven Member States, and welcomes technology proposers, verification bodies and/or test bodies from all countries as long as the requirements set out for ETV are fulfilled, as described in the General Verification Protocol.